alexanderkoller/pergamon/pergamon.typ

 the bibliography for the refsection is rendered and citation labels are assigned to each reference; third, the citations in the running text are rendered correctly based on these labels.

-There are certain specialized features of #pergamon that can increase the number of necessary layout iterations.
-If you want to use these features, please be aware what you're doing.

-1. The use of `resume-after: auto` in the numeric citation style requires an accurate count of the references in the first bibliography in order to determine the numbering of the second bibliography.
+The number of layout iterations is increased to four if you use the `resume-after: auto` feature in the numeric citation style.
+This feature requires an accurate count of the references in the first bibliography in order to determine the numbering of the second bibliography.
 Thus, the labels in the second bibliography only stabilize in layout iteration 3, and the citations to these references only stabilize in iteration 4.
 Be aware that the use of this feature increases the iteration count by one.

-2. Citing a reference _after_ the print-bibliography call (but not before) in a refsection with an `auto` ID increases the number of layout iterations by one.
-This is because #pergamon puts a label at the end of each refsection, but the name of this label only becomes available in iteration 2 if the ID is `auto`.
-Thus, the bibliography will only contain the references that were cited after print-bibliography in iteration 3; and citations will only stabilize in iteration 4.
-   Consider giving an explicit ID to any refsection in which you cite a paper for the first time after the print-bibliography call.

-Note that these two iteration increases are cumulative: if you use `resume-after: auto` _and_ cite papers for the first time in an `auto` refsection, Typst will need five layout iterations.
+Furthermore, the number of layout iterations can occasionally grow to four if a reference in the bibliography occurs close to a page break.
+Because the exact rendering of a citation into a string changes across layout iterations 1--3, the bibliography itself may shift up or down by a few lines.
+When this pushes the reference across a page break, Typst needs another layout iteration to stabilize the page number for its label.
+This increase in iterations should not be cumulative with the resume-after increase;
+both together should still be done in four iterations.

 = Data model